jesseabass2/Simple-Plan/design-document.md

 * Adding, updating, and retrieving incomes and expenses
 * Modifying an allocation sliding scale by inputing percentages on monthly income
 * Retrieve previous months expenses
-* (EXTRA FEATURE) Ability to send email or text of reminders
+* Setting reminders for upcoming payments

 ### 4.2.
 Out of Scope

 _Based on your problem description in Sections 1 and 2, are there any aspects you are not planning to solve?
 Do potential expansions or related problems occur to you that you want to explicitly say you are not worrying about now?
 Feel free to put anything here that you think your team can't accomplish in the unit, but would love to do with more time._

 * Allowing the user to share their budget interactively with another user.
-* Allowing the user to modify previously completed expense reports
+* Allowing the user to modify previously completed expense reports.
-* This simplet application doesn't allow for the conversion of currency, strictly USD.
+* This simple application doesn't allow for the conversion of currency, strictly USD.

 # 5. Proposed Architecture Overview